 Your ‘Deadline Day’ is Important

-So it is important that you make a successful claim for Universal Credit before your ‘deadline day ‘- but timing of that claim can be important (see Is there a best time to claim? for more information).
+So it is important that you make a successful claim for Universal Credit before your ‘deadline day ‘ if you can – but timing of that claim can be important (see Is there a best time to claim? for more information).

-Tariq has been claiming Income Support, Child Tax Credit and Housing Benefit.
-He receives a Migration Notice on 10th May, telling him that these are coming to an end and advising him to make a claim for Universal Credit.
-The letter gives him until 10th August – his ‘deadline day’ to claim Universal Credit.
-After speaking to a Benefits Adviser he decides it works best for him to make his claim for Universal Credit on 2nd July.
-This brings his Child Tax Credit to an end from 1st July, and his Income Support and HB two weeks later.
+Tariq has been claiming Income-Related Employment and Support Allowance and Housing Benefit.
+He receives a Migration Notice on 10th July, telling him that these are coming to an end and advising him to make a claim for Universal Credit.
+The letter gives him until 11th October – his ‘deadline day’ to claim Universal Credit.
+After speaking to a Benefits Adviser he decides it works best for him to make his claim for Universal Credit on 2nd October.

 Need more time?